TheTalentCat/website/_posts/2019/May/2019-5-28-5-Qualifying-Questions-To-Tee-Up-The-Solution-Kaboom.md

 ---
 ![TheProfessionalKaboom](assets/img/WalkAwayFromExplosion.webp)

-*So you wanna be a professional who can setup the solution kaboom?
-Read on for the first in my series of articles on guiding your clients through the consultative solution process*

 Are you a problem-solving professional looking to differentiate yourself from the amateur, the mediocre, and the "good enough"?
 Qualification skills enable you to identify the heart of a matter so you can accomplish decisive action.
 Win with empathy!
 Add these five questions to your utility belt to deliver the professional solution.

 1. **What brought you to the point where you felt it was a good idea to get some help?**